AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 As this lab will be running some networking services, we need to isolate it from the home network.
 This prevents the DHCP service on the domain controller from conflicting with the DHCP service on the ISP router, and ensures that networking services from the lab environment doesn't effect the home network.

-To solve this we’ll need a seperate router to create a new network.
+To solve this we'll need a seperate router to create a new network.
 I'm using a pfSense Netgate router, but any physical or virtual router that's configurable can be used for the same purpose.

-The lab will also use a **bridged connection** to the router, allowing it to access the internet while remaining isolated within it’s own network.
+The lab will also use a **bridged connection** to the router, allowing it to access the internet while remaining isolated within it's own network.
 ![Bridged networking in VMware](./docs/vmware_bridge.png)

 ## VMware tools
 In order to copy paste PowerShell code between the host machine and the VMs, we need to install **VMware tools** from inside each guest OS.
-Since installing VMware Tools requires a reboot, we’ll also change the computer’s hostname now, as that change also requires a restart.
+Since installing VMware Tools requires a reboot, we'll also change the computer's hostname now, as that change also requires a restart.
 This will be the first thing we do in the lab:

 ```powershell
 Rename-Computer -NewName 'DC1' -Force -PassThru